go-goyave/goyave/docs_src/src/README.md

 ---

 <p class="center">
-Goyave is a progressive and accessible web application framework, aimed at making development easy and enjoyable.
+Goyave is a progressive and accessible web application framework, aimed at making backend development easy and enjoyable.
 It has a philosophy of cleanliness and conciseness to make programs more elegant, easier to maintain and more focused.
 Get started quickly and master all its powerful functionalities thanks to its extensive documentation.
 </p>

 <div class="features">